Best Time to Book a Cruise: How to Get the Lowest Fares

 Shoulder Season = Lower Prices

-- lower fares
+- noticeably lower fares on popular routes

-- fewer crowds
+- fewer crowds onboard and in port

-- more cabin availability
+- more room to choose ideal cabin locations

-- Caribbean: late April–early June, September–early November
+- Caribbean cruises in late April–May and September–early November

-- Alaska: early May or late September
+- Alaska in early May and late September

 Last‑Minute Deals (Great for Flexible Travelers)

-- interior or oceanview cabins
+- deeply discounted inside and oceanview cabins

 Holiday and School‑Break Sailings: Book Early